 Our SSO environment utilizes Shibboleth in the Service Provider (SP) role, to ensure that we are 100% SAML2 compliant.
 Our entities are listed in eduGAIN, InCommon, TAAT, and UK Access Management Federation.
 Our registrar (federation) is TAAT.
 We are listed as a Research & Scholarship Entity through REFEDS.

-At this time, we require that your IDP is listed in the eduGAIN directory.
-If you are a member of InCommon but not listed in eduGAIN, you just need to turn on the eduGAIN export option in Federation Manager on InCommon.
+We require that your IDP is listed in the eduGAIN directory.
+If you are a member of InCommon Federation but not listed in eduGAIN, you just need to turn on the eduGAIN export option in Federation Manager on InCommon.
 If you have any questions, please email us and include the URL of the Sona site you are referring to.

 Our system manages access control, and we rely on SSO solely for authentication, so in most cases you can just release this set of attributes for any user in your directory who authenticates.
 There is not a need to set up rules so that only those in certain departments or with certain roles may authenticate.